mfr-driverless/.github/profile/README.md

 <img src="../helm.jpg" align="left" width="150"/><br/><br/><br/>
 Our club was founded in 2006 by several motor sports enthusiastic students.
 One year later, the first vehicle was completed.
 Since then, every year we build a functional race car and participate in international competitions.
 In the 15 years that our club has existed, we have implemented many changes and innovations.
 For example, we competed with a gasoline engine for the first 11 seasons and then decided to switch to the pioneering electric version.
-Since the 14th season, we have been developing our autonomous system, with the MF16 being the first driverless car from our team to compete at an event. <br/><br/><br/><br/>
+Since the 14th season, we have been developing our autonomous system, with the MF16 being the first driverless car from our team to drive at an event. <br/><br/><br/><br/>

 ### Our Motivation
 <img src="../heart-pulse-line.png" align="left" width="15"/> Establish diverse and valuable contacts with industry. (internships, diploma thesis, career entry)